OpenRefine/OpenRefine/docs/docs/manual/wikidata.md

 You can save time on repetitive processes by defining a schema on one project, then exporting it and importing for use on new datasets in the future.
 Or you and your colleagues can share a schema with each other to coordinate your work.

-You can export a schema from a project using the <span class="menuItems">Export</span> dropdown menu (<span class="menuItems">Wikidata schema</span>), or by using the <span class="menuItems">Extensions</span> dropdown menu (<span class="menuItems">Export schema</span>).
+You can export a schema from a project using <span class="menuItems">Export</span> → <span class="menuItems">Wikidata schema</span>, or by using <span class="menuItems">Extensions</span> → <span class="menuItems">Export schema</span>.
 OpenRefine will generate a JSON file for you to save and share.
 You may experience issues with pop-up windows in your browser: consider allowing pop-ups for the OpenRefine URL (127.0.0.1) from now on.

-You can import a schema using the <span class="menuItems">Extensions</span> dropdown and selecting <span class="menuItems">Import schema</span>.
+You can import a schema using <span class="menuItems">Extensions</span> → <span class="menuItems">Import schema</span>.
 You can upload a JSON file, or paste JSON statements directly into a field in the window.
 An imported schema will look for columns with the same names, and you will see an error message if your project doesn't contain matching columns.

 ### Upload edits to Wikidata